Timeline of the 2019–2020 Hong Kong protests (June 2020): 6 June

 In a 1.5 hour phone call with China's paramount leader Xi Jinping, President of France Emmanuel Macron expressed that he supported the 'One China, Two Systems' concept that China uses to govern Hong Kong.
 He stated that France was closely following the situation in Hong Kong.

 Jeremy Tam, pro-democracy member of the Legislative Council, reported that he was followed by an unknown man speaking Cantonese with Chinese accents after leaving the Legislative Council in Wan Chai.
 They reportedly took pictures of him and followed him.
 When asked about his identity, the unknown man denied that he was a police officer.
 When Tam insisted on calling the police, the man suddenly ran towards the opposite direction.
 Tam stated that he has been followed since late May and has filed a police report.
 Tam expressed that 'Hong Kong has not been a totally safe place' after such incidents.
 He also claimed that if they were Chinese police, they could have abducted him on a car.
 Fellow pro-democracy Legislative Council member Alvin Yeung stated that society has been instilled with fear and terror.
 It has troubled politicians, social activists as well as commoners.
 Pro-democracy political party Hong Kong Civic Party executive member Cheng Tat-hung, also a member of the Eastern District Council, issued an official statement calling this incident 'totally unacceptable', and that it should be condemned.

-At a press conference, Lee Cheuk-yan, pro-democracy member of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, called for fundraising events for a virtual '4 June Museum of Memory and Human Rights', to permanently preserve historical archives and relics of victims of the protests on Tienanmen Square protests of 1989.
+At a press conference, Lee Cheuk-yan, pro-democracy member of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, called for fundraising events for a virtual '4 June Museum of Memory and Human Rights', to permanently preserve historical archives and relics of victims of the protests on Tiananmen Square protests of 1989.
 Lee stressed the urgency to start such a project in view of the impending national security law and possible suppression of the Alliance's activities.